Aquanty/rtd-hgs/docs/source/index.rst

 |

--.3in

 #. **tecfile** The name of the file to which the porosity information
    (blocks or prisms) will be written in Tecplot readable format.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Porosity to tecplot

 --------------